Best LED Lanterns

 - Inserting the batteries can prove a hassle

 There are a few different options at your disposal; including maximum lumen outputs of 300, 350 and 500.
-No matter, each lantern sports a convex reflector that provides optimal lighting and reflection.
+No matter which, each lantern sports a convex reflector that provides optimal lighting and reflection.

 Construction and Durability